 If you work for an international company and your employer has offered you a job in the United States, you will need to know how to apply for an L1 intra-company transfer visa and how long this will take.

 The following guidance on the standard and premium timeframes for L1 visa applications will stand you in good stead when deciding when to submit your application and how far you will need to plan ahead.

-In either case the L1 visa will allow an international company to transfer key professional employees from one of its overseas offices into a parent, branch, affiliate or subsidiary of the same company in the U.S. or, alternatively, to set up a new office.
+There are two types of L1 visa: the L1A for employees who hold an executive or managerial role, or L1B employees who have specialized knowledge of the company’s products, services, techniques, policies or procedures.
+In either case, the L1 visa will allow an international company to transfer key professional employees from one of its overseas offices into a parent, branch, affiliate or subsidiary of the same company in the US or to set up a new office.

 There are two stages in obtaining an L1 visa, namely filing a petition and the visa application itself.
 First, your employer will need to file and submit the petition on your behalf using Form I-129 or, where they have already filed a blanket petition, using Form I-129S.

-A blanket petition will often be used where a company has identified several key personnel to transfer to a U.S. affiliated office, or where it is anticipated that the company will continue to send key personnel to work in the States over the next few years.
+If your employer is especially large, it may have established the required intra-company relationship by having previously filed a blanket petition with the US Citizenship and Immigration Services (USCIS).
+Although the approval of a blanket L petition by USCIS does not guarantee that an employee will be granted an L1 visa, it does provide an employer with the flexibility to transfer eligible employees to the U.S. quickly and at short notice.
+A blanket petition will often be used where a company has identified several key personnel to transfer to a US-affiliated office, or where it is anticipated that the company will continue to send key personnel to work in the States over the next few years.

 In the absence of a previously approved blanket L petition, extensive and detailed documentation will need to be filed by your petitioning employer which, in itself, could significantly delay the process.